PerfReviews/PerfReviews/content/blog/nico-bistolfi-piio/en.md

 **Nico**: How are you doing?
 Thank you very much for the invitation.

 **Jose**: Very well, thank you for being with us today.
-I think the first thing is to talk about Piio.
+First and foremost, let's talk about Piio.
 What is Piio?

 **Nico**: Our main product is an image optimization service with a very simple installation.
 It is primarily for websites, and we are not focused on apps yet.
 What we are going to achieve, and what our service is going to achieve, is to apply all the techniques and best practices for image optimization on your website [through a JavaScript library](https://docs.piio.co/?utm_source=Blog&utm_medium=referral&utm_campaign=PerfReviews).